Our Bachelor@IAIK program consists of the three classes ISW (Introduction to Scientific Working), the Bachelor Project, and the Bachelor Thesis.

-We will have a first information session for “Bachelor@IAIK 2020” and the how-to on November 29th, 2019 at 12:00, right after the Information Security lecture.
+We will have a first information session for “Bachelor@IAIK 2020” and the how-to on October 19th, 2020 at 16:30, which is also the first session of ISW (Introduction to Scientific Working).

 We offer 2 “intensive blocks” of work at IAIK.
 These blocks are put into time slots which do not interfere with the usual lecture times.
 These blocks have a duration of 9-10 work days.
 This is the plan:

-Nov 29: Presentation of topics.
+Oct 19: Presentation of topics.
 Get informed.
-Location: IAIK, Inffeldgasse 16a, ground floor.
+Start ISW.
+Location: TBD.

-April 25-26: Presentation Lab (optional, including Lightning/Practice Talks) – canceled due to COVID-19
+April 16: Presentation Lab (optional, including Lightning/Practice Talks).
+Location: TBD.

-Coronavirus update: Due to the COVID-19 regulations, the scheduled in-person meetings starting in April cannot take place.
+Coronavirus information: Due to the COVID-19 regulations, in-person meetings may be restricted and could take place online.
 Please get in contact with your supervisor to agree on a working mode that works for you.
 Stay healthy!

 to help you to research a topic,